Small eigenvalues of hyperbolic surfaces with many cusps: Introduction

-Note that Proposition \ref{prop:short-condition} gives a lower bound for the number of small eigenvalues which is of optimal order (i.e. linear in $\text{area}\left(X\right))$, assuming control over all of the geodesics with length less than $1$ (compare to Theorem \ref{thm:Systole-cond}).
-For example this condition is satisfied for surfaces with systole bounded uniformly below.
+In general we need to work harder to account for short geodesics.
 Although it is natural to expect that having more very short geodesics would actually improve lower bounds on the number of small eigenvalues, the possible existence of very short geodesics causes issues in our trace formula argument.
 The reason is that it becomes difficult to distinguish between the contribution of small eigenvalues from the contribution of scattering poles and possibly embedded eigenvalues accumulating close to $s=\frac{1}{2}$.

 To get around this issue, we use a comparison argument following \cite{Co.Co.1989}.
-If a surface $X$ has a collection of geodesics $\left\{ \gamma_{i}\right\} $ of length $<\frac{1}{n^{2}}$, we compare the small eigenvalues of $X$ to the small eigenvalues of the limiting surface $X_{\infty}$ obtained by shrinking each $\gamma_{i}$ to a node.
-By exploiting some geometric control over $X_{\infty}$ (see Lemma \ref{lem:curves-on-limit-surface}) we can apply Proposition \ref{prop:short-condition} to it to guarantee that it has many small eigenvalues.
-By comparing a Rayleigh quotient on $X$ with one on $X_{\infty}$ along with quantitative decay rates of small eigenvalue eigenfunctions in neighbourhoods of cusps due to Mondal \cite{Mo2015}, we then show that $X$ must also satisfy the conclusion of Proposition \ref{prop:short-condition}.
-These arguments together give Theorem \ref{thm:Systole-cond}.
+If a surface $X$ has a collection of very short geodesics $\left\{ \gamma_{i}\right\} $, we compare the small eigenvalues of $X$ to the small eigenvalues of the limiting surface $X_{\infty}$ obtained by shrinking each $\gamma_{i}$ to a node.
+By exploiting some geometric control over $X_{\infty}$ (see Lemma \ref{lem:curves-on-limit-surface}) we can apply the previous arguments to guarantee that $X_{\infty}$ has many small eigenvalues.
+Using a variational argument (Proposition \ref{prop:passing-evalues}) we conclude that $X$ satisfies the conclusion of the theorem.

-Unfortunately, our arguments break down when there are too many short closed geodesics on $X$ so that the geometric assumption of Theorem \ref{thm:Systole-cond} is not satisfied for the limiting surface $X_{\infty}$.
-To remedy this, we note that `too many' short closed geodesic means of the order at least $\sim\frac{n}{\log n}$.
-But, as long as $g$ is not too large (as in the bound in Theorem \ref{thm:main-thm}), most of these curves have to be separating.
-We can then just apply a min-max argument to get at least of the order $\frac{n}{\log n}$ eigenvalues.
-In fact we can do better than $\frac{n}{\log(n)}$ eigenvalues if there is better quantitative control over the number of short geodesics (see Proposition \ref{prop:=000023ofgeobd}).